Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**November 18th, 2012 - 13:18:45**

+They asked again.
+I didn't answer it.
+They took me to the principal.
+The principal wasn't happy with me.
+They asked me if I was too nervous.
+I lied and said yes.
+They said they would tell people to quit asking.
+That was good.
+They said they would call my parents.
+I didn't want them to.
+I wasn't sure what they would say.
+They told Father that we're making progress.
+Father seemed happy to hear that.
+That was good.

+---

+**November 18th, 2012 - 05:55:21**

+Father woke me up really early.
+He said it's punishment for screwing up.
+He kept asking me the question.
+It got easier to answer.
+I don't want it to be easy to answer.
+Emi told me that she can't answer it either.
+She says she doesn't want to be able to answer it.
+I don't want to be able to answer it.
+I don't want to get hit.
+I don't want Mother to get hit.

+---

 **November 17th, 2012 - 18:21:40**

 Father hit me for going to detention.
 He said I have to change or he'll hit me again.
 He kept screaming the question.
 It was hard to say the answer.
 I don't like saying it.
 People at school are making fun of me.
 Emi is nice though.
 She says I'm a good person for it.
 Mother made fish for dinner again.
 It was really good.
 She does it better than Father.
 There's some red things with it.
 They taste really good.